FloKit/iui-frontend/README.md

 # RestaurantFAInder Frontend

-This repository contains the source code for the intelligent system RestaurantFAInder.
+Welcome to the RestaurantFAInder Frontend repository!
+This is the home of the source code for our intelligent system, RestaurantFAInder.

 ## Installation

-In order to use the app, please also clone this repository containing the source code for our backend located here: https://github.com/FloKit/iui-backend
+To get started, you'll need to clone this repository and set up the backend as well.
+The backend source code is available at [iui-backend repository](https://github.com/FloKit/iui-backend).

-1. Clone the repository: `git clone git@github.com:FloKit/iui-frontend.git`
+1. **Clone the frontend repository:** `git clone git@github.com:FloKit/iui-frontend.git`
-2. Change the directory: `cd iui-frontend/native-app`
+2. **Navigate to the frontend directory:** `cd iui-frontend/native-app`
-3. Install all dependencies: `npm install`
+3. **Install dependencies:** `npm install`

 ## Usage

-In order to start the app, you need some extra dependencies, such as emulators and so on.
-You can find a tutorial here: https://reactnative.dev/docs/environment-setup Select your Development OS and the target OS and follow the respective tutorial up to the sub-section `Creating a new application`.
+To run the app, you'll need additional dependencies like emulators.
+Refer to the [React Native documentation](https://reactnative.dev/docs/environment-setup) for a comprehensive tutorial.
+Choose your Development OS and target OS, and follow the tutorial up to the sub-section `Creating a new application` (don't actually create a new application).
-Don't do that.

-Instead, if you want to run the app type `npm start` in your terminal.
-Open a new tab in the terminal and navigate to the `iui-frontend/native-app`.
+Instead of creating a new application, run the following command in your terminal to start the app: `npm start`.
+Open a new terminal tab and navigate to `iui-frontend/native-app`.

 ### iOS

-For `iOS` (only possible if you are on `MacOS`) you firs need to install the pods.
-Therefore change into the ios directory via `cd ios` and run `pod install` After the pods were installed you can run `npm run ios` to run the iOS app.
+For `iOS` (works only on `MacOS`), navigate to the `ios` directory with `cd ios` and run `pod install`.
+After installing the pods, execute `npm run ios` to run the iOS app.

 ### Android

-For `Android` type `npm run android`
+For `Android`, run `npm run android`.

-Also make sure the backend is running!
-Open a new tab in your terminal, navigate to `<PATH_TO_BACKEND_REPOSITORY>/backend` and type `python server.py`.
+Make sure the backend is running!
+In a new terminal tab, navigate to `<PATH_TO_BACKEND_REPOSITORY>/backend` and run `python server.py`.

 ## ⚠️ Disclaimer ⚠️

-Unfortunately the geolocation library we are using is not working properly on Android, so here we have to mock the location.
-We are using the city center of Munich as default location.
+The geolocation library used in this app may not function correctly on Android, requiring location mocking.
+The default location used is the city center of Munich.

-Please also be aware, that the iOS simulator is not using your real coordinates.
-You can adjust them under the tab `Features/Location/Custom Location...`
+Please note that the iOS simulator does not use real coordinates.
+You can adjust them under the tab `Features/Location/Custom Location...`.